jerryjin2018/AWS-China-EKS-Workshop-2021/Lab1: Create an EKS cluster through eksctl (version 1.21 @ 2021.11.25).md

 -r--------  1 ec2-user ec2-user      1679 Nov 25 14:20 jerrykey.pem
 ```

 ##  2. Create EKS cluster on AWS China region through eksctl, we choose Ningxia region here.
-You have two ways to create the EKS cluster, one is single command line, the other is with yaml file
+You have three ways to create the EKS cluster, one is single command line, the other is with yaml file
 #### 1) one is single command line
 ```
 # 环境变量